crate/cloud-howtos/docs/import-data.rst

 Pre-requisite
 -------------

-To import data to your cluster, you need to have access to your cluster's Admin UI.
+To import data into your cluster, you need to have access to your cluster's Admin UI.
 The username is always ``admin`` and the password is set upon cluster deployment.